What is Revel?

 - Rare cards start with five (5) editions.

 - Your first pack generates 16 total editions.
-For more information, see the answer to “What is a pack?”
+For more information, see “What is a pack?”

-- The number of rare and common editions generated when you create a new pack increases whenever another user locks a set of your cards.
+- The number of rare and common editions generated when you create a new pack may increase whenever another user locks a set of your cards, depending on the percentage chance of a user receiving harvest.
+The number varies depending on how many sets a user has locked of yours, due to increasing their chance of harvest.

 Where do cards live?